timi82/SQL-Queries/README.md

 3. WHERE staff_id = 2

-The where clause acts as a filter to limit the result of the query based on specific parameters i.e. Only return a result of staff member whose id number is 2.
+The where clause acts as a filter to limit the result of the query based on specific parameters i.e. Only return a result of a staff member whose id number is 2.

 4. GROUP BY customer_id

- Group  BY clause used to group the values in customer_id column of the payment table
+ Group  BY clause is used to group the values in the customer_id column of the payment table

 5. HAVING SUM(amount) > 110;